quodlibet/quodlibet/quodlibet/docs/guide/overview.rst

 In an separate browser, double-clicking a song will result in it being added to the queue rather than played immediately (as per the main browser).

-See the [BrowsersGuide Browsers Guide] for full details on browsers and the various implementations.
+See the :ref:`Browsers Guide <Browse>` for full details on browsers and the various implementations.

 Example usage: